 The more specific the questions, the more likely that management will interpret responses with the same meaning that employees had in mind when answering those questions.

-To find out more about surveys and the different ways you can gain employee insight, visit our Measurement & Evaluation section.
+To find out more about surveys and the different ways you can gain employee insight, visit Measurement & Evaluation.

 Want more insights like this?